Shivangi10-10/hyperverge/README.md

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Documentation